How much of our nest egg will be lost to estate taxes when we pass?

 - 401 – Want your trust to last for generations?
 Let’s visit South Dakota.
 You can live in Washington and establish a trust in South Dakota.
 Why do that?
 Because a trust is governed by state law where it is domiciled.
 South Dakota has some of the most appealing and flexible trust laws in the nation, alongside Delaware, Nevada, Tennessee, New Hampshire.
 Assets placed in trust in South Dakota have the benefit of no state income taxes, no generation skipping taxes, and an unlimited duration, meaning they can exist for generations, whereas Washington trusts have a 150 year limit.
 For large estates, this can reduce estate and gift taxes, and preserve wealth for loved ones and causes you care about.

 Often, our biggest impact for clients comes from joining forces with CPAs and attorneys to help clients navigate the tax laws and optimize strategies, specifically in estate and tax planning.
 While estate taxes can be a burden, there are many strategic opportunities at your fingertips!
-With an $11.58 million federal estate tax exemption (set to go back to $5 million in 2025 or sooner if revised legislation is passed) and historically low interest rates, many of the tools used for tax sheltering strategies are more effective today than ever before.
+With an $13.61 million federal estate tax exemption (set to cut in half at the end of 2025 or sooner if revised legislation is passed) and historically low interest rates, many of the tools used for tax sheltering strategies are more effective today than ever before.
 Whether you live in Washington or not, there are significant opportunities for families to use these strategies and create a lasting impact on their future…without having to pick up and move.

 The “Alterra” name was coined by joining the Latin roots “alter”, the origin of the word “altruism” with “terra” meaning earth or land.
 This name reflects the company philosophy of “clients before profits” and providing firmly grounded advice.